National mapping agency

-A national mapping agency is an organisation, usually publicly owned, that produces topographic maps and geographic information of a country.
+A national mapping agency (NMA) is an organisation, usually publicly owned, that produces topographic maps and geographic information of a country.
 Some national mapping agencies also deal with cadastral matters.

 According to 2007/2/EC European directive, national mapping agencies of European Union countries must have publicly available services for searching, viewing and downloading their spatial data.
 Maps produced by some of them are available under a free license that allows re-use, such as a Creative Commons license.